bll123/ballroomdj-4/test-templates/tests/README.txt

-# 2025-9-1
+# 2025-10-10
 #
+#   145-10 must use specific songs...
+#     the musicq-insert uses specific indices
+#     this is icky.
+#     see SONGIDX.txt
+#
-# The testsuite program uses set-delay of 450 to delay the prep-time.
+# The testsuite program uses set-delay of 450 to delay the prep-time
+# in order to simulate slow loading of songs.
 #
 # Note that the musicq chk commands currently return the internal musicq
 # index, which is offset by one.